 Childcare

 If you have children, then the cost of childcare must be considered within the cost of living.
-Primary and secondary education is free in Canada, unless you wish to enter your child or children into a private school.
+Primary and secondary education is free in Canada unless you wish to enter your child or children into a private school.
 The yearly tuition fees in Edmonton’s private schools range from $2,950 to $36,200 per year with an average tuition of $14,949 per year.

-Under the new scheme, the average child care costs will be $10 per day for families earning less that $119,999, between $11 and $17 per day for families earning between $120,000 and $179,999 and for those who earn more than $180,000, the cost will be $22.19 per day.
+Under the new scheme, the average childcare costs will be $10 per day for families earning less than $119,999, between $11 and $17 per day for families earning between $120,000 and $179,999 and for those who earn more than $180,000, the cost will be $22.19 per day.

 Cost of Living Index

 Another way to look at how much it will cost you to live in a city is to look at the cost-of-living index.
-The cost-of-living index combines the cost of the day-to-day expenses in an area, including categories such as utilities, groceries and travel.
+The cost-of-living index combines the cost of the day-to-day expenses in an area, including categories such as utilities, groceries, and travel.
 This will give you a figure that is then compared to a baseline of one hundred.
-The further below the baseline the place is, the cheaper the cost-of-living.
+The further below the baseline, the place is, the cheaper the cost of living.

 Local Purchasing Power

-The final category we can look at is Edmonton’s ranking for local purchasing power among the Canadian cities.
+The final category we can look at is Edmonton’s ranking for local purchasing power among Canadian cities.
 What do we mean by local purchasing power?

 Local purchasing power is calculated by comparing the average household income for the area with the cost of living.
 The result is then compared to what the same amount would get you in New York.
 The higher your score, the better your money will last in your area.